RogueTeam/guardian/docs/whitepaper.md

 Inspired by the UNIX philosophy, zero trust principles, and decentralized foundations, this system adheres to the following constraints:

 - All secrets are encrypted before being written to disk.
+- Memory is randomized just after being used.
 - The system avoids custom binary formats; it uses an SQLite database, facilitating compatibility and transition between different tools.
 This approach addresses the common issue of proprietary, non-free formats prevalent in many mobile apps, which are challenging to reverse-engineer.
 - Backup processes are founded on zero-trust principles, ensuring that no reliance is placed on the service provider for privacy or data longevity.

 ## Encryption

 The system should be secured by mathematically proved cryptography, no obscurity, this way even if the attacker has the cipher text, the cipher text checksum, the IV or the stretched password length.
 It should be also impossible to him for cracking our credentials.

 The overall storage of secret will be made using an **SQLite** database with this unique table.